glancione/img-utilities/README.md

 # img-utilities

-Collection of tools and utilities for image manipulation and editing
+Collection of tools and utilities for images/videos manipulation and editing